marcelarie/recipes-client/README.md

 ## REQUIREMENTS

-- [ ] LOGIN PAGE
+- [x] LOGIN PAGE
-    - Request to a endpoint like -> http://localhost:4000/user/login
+    - Request to a endpoint like -> http://localhost:4000/user/login ✅
-    - This endpoint will return a json with the user details and the JWT
+    - This endpoint will return a json with the user details and the JWT ✅

 - [ ] ERROR HANDLING
     - Handle errors returned from the API so that the users can know if anything